likebreath/kata-runtime/virtcontainers/pkg/cloud-hypervisor/client/docs/DefaultApi.md

 ## VmmPingGet

 > VmmPingResponse VmmPingGet(ctx, )
-Requests a response to check if the VMM API server is available
+Ping the VMM to check for API server availability

 ### Required Parameters